-Opening the Controller Housing Equipped with the PRV
+Opening the Controller Housing

 Attention and care should be taken in maintaining, operating, and opening the pressure housing.
 All samplers shipped after summer 2015 have a pressure relief valve (PRV) on the controller housing.
 This valve releases automatically at a pressure differential greater than 10psi.
 The PRV style may have a center hole and release tool, or the style may have a flat relief valve that must be manually pulled out.